criblpacks/cribl-splunk-uf-internal-redux/README.md

 2. Optionally aggregate the events into Metrics events
     * There are 2 Aggregate functions: 1 for `per_*_thruput` and one for `thruput`
     * There is also the option to lookup the host to get a farm or pod to group by
-    * *NOTE: If you choose to do this, these will no longer be _internal events and will now count against your license*
+    * Metrics will be delivered to _metrics by default; modify if needed but be aware of license impacy
 3. Use the Trim function to remove the timestamp text from _raw (we already have _time)
 4. Rewrite source field to just the file name, eg `./metrics.log`